mitthu/cmpsc473/README.md

 * `vagrant destroy` **DESTROY** the VM that was created.
 You will lose all files created inside the VM.
 However any files inside the `/vagrant` diriectory will be left untouched.

+### Working on Your Project
+Once you have completed the setup of `vagrant`, you can use the following tips to maximize your productivity -

+- The project folder on your computer gets shared with your VM.
+Once inside the VM (using `vagrant ssh`), any modifications to files in `/vagrant` directory gets mirrored to your actual project directory (on your host computer).
+This means you can modify your project files using an IDE or any editor on your (host) computer.
+Subsequently you can compile & run the project inside the VM.
+- You may also use `emacs`/`vim`/`nano` inside the VM to make modifications to project files.
+- Useful `vim` shortcuts:
+  * `Ctrl+n` (in insert mode): auto-complete the current variable/function/word.

 ### FAQs
 **Why does it take so long to start?**